-JULY 15 - General Exhibits must be PRE-REGISTERED.
+JULY 15 - General Exhibits (excluding Livestock) must be pre-registered and postmarked by July 15.
+There is a limit of one (1) entry per exhibit class.
 The Exhibit Registration and Entry Form is in the center of the Fair Book and on the fair website.